-The clinical features of the vegetative state were formally introduced into the literature by Jennett and Plum (1) and later clarified and refined by the Multi-Society Task Force on Persistent Vegetative State (2,3) and the Royal College of Physicians (4).
-Aetiology is variable, although the condition may arise as a result of a road traffic accident, an ischaemic attack, anoxia, encephalitis or a viral infection.
-A diagnosis is made only after repeated examinations that have yielded no evidence whatsoever of sustained, reproducible, purposeful or voluntary behavioural response to visual, auditory, tactile or noxious stimuli.
-There must also be no evidence of language comprehension or expression, although there is generally sufficiently preservation of hypothalamic and brain stem autonomic functions to permit survival with medical care.
-Unlike patients in coma, the vegetative state is characterised by an irregular but cyclic state of circadian sleeping and waking.
-It is this waking pattern, combined with the wide range of reflexive responses that are often observed in vegetative patients, that can result in this activity being misinterpreted as evidence of volitional (wilful) behaviour and even the return of conscious awareness.
-However, although these patients will often appear to be awake and will make non-purposeful movements, rigorous observation reveals no consistent activities that are voluntary or learned and no responses to command or mimicry (5).
-In short, these patients show no signs of being aware of themselves or of their environment.
+The clinical features of the vegetative state were formally introduced into the literature by Jennett and Plum1 and later clarified and refined by the Multi-Society Task Force on Persistent Vegetative State^{2,3} and the Royal College of Physician.4 Etiology is variable, although the condition may arise as a result of road traffic accident, ischemic attack, anoxia, encephalitis, or viral infection.
+A diagnosis is only made after repeated examinations that have yielded no evidence whatsoever of sustained, reproducible, purposeful, or voluntary behavioral response to visual, auditory, tactile, or noxious stimuli.
+There must also be no evidence of language comprehension or expression, although there is generally sufficiently preserved hypothalamic and brain-stem autonomic functions to permit survival with medical care.
+Unlike patients in coma, the vegetative state is characterized by an irregular but cyclic state of circadian sleeping and waking.
+It is this waking pattern, combined with the wide range of reflexive responses, that are often observed in vegetative patients that can result in this activity being misinterpreted as evidence of volitional (willful) behavior and even the return of conscious awareness.
+However, although these patients will often appear to be awake and will make nonpurposeful movements, rigorous observation adrian.owen@mrc-cbu.cam.ac.uk reveals no consistent activities that are voluntary or learned, and no responses to command or mimicry.5 In short, these patients show no signs of being aware of themselves or of their environment.

 An accurate and reliable evaluation of the level and content of cognitive processing is of paramount importance for the appropriate management of patients diagnosed with vegetative state.
-Objective behavioural assessment of residual cognitive function can be extremely difficult as motor responses may be minimal, inconsistent, and difficult to document, or may be undetectable because no cognitive output is possible.
+Objective behavioral assessment of residual cognitive function can be extremely difficult, as motor responses may be minimal, inconsistent, and difficult to document, or may be undetectable because no cognitive output is possible.
 A number of recent studies have shown that functional neuroimaging may have an important role to play in the identification of residual cognitive function in some patients who are assumed to be vegetative, yet retain cognitive abilities that have evaded detection using standard clinical approaches.
-Unlike resting blood flow and glucose metabolism which provide markers of neural capacity and potential, socalled activation methods such as H215O positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) can be used to link residual neural activity to the presence of covert cognitive function.
-In short, activation studies have the potential to demonstrate distinct and specific physiological responses (changes in regional cerebral blood flow, rCBF, or changes in regional cerebral haemodynamics) to controlled external stimulation without the need for any overt behaviour (e.g. a motor action) by the patient.
+Unlike resting blood flow and glucose metabolism, which provide markers of neural capacity and potential, so-called "activation" methods such as H215O positron emission tomography (PET) and functional magnetic resonance imaging (fMRI) can be used to link residual neural activity to the presence of covert cognitive function.
+In short, activation studies have the potential to demonstrate distinct and specific physiological responses (changes in regional cerebral blood flow (rCBF), or changes in regional cerebral haemodynamics) to controlled external stimulation without the need for any overt behavior (e.g., a motor action) by the patient.